-- Open Bluetooth in system preferences and make sure under the Settings tab that Discoverable is checked.

-- 2. Check the Bluetooth antenna is connected to Bluetooth card.

-- 3. Replace with known-good Bluetooth card.

-- Replace display panel assembly.

-- 5. Replace logic board.
+- Open Bluetooth in system preferences and make sure under the Settings tab that Discoverable is checked. - 2.
+Check the Bluetooth antenna is connected to Bluetooth card. - 3.
+Replace with known-good Bluetooth card. - 4.
+Replace the diversity board and cable assembly. - 5.
+Replace logic board.